ketola/nversary/README.md

 ### AWS Account
 An AWS Account is required.
 If you don't have one, create it at https://aws.amazon.com/

-### Flowdock flow and flow_token
+### Flowdock flow and api token
 nversary posts messages to Flowdock chat flows.
 Use an existing flow or create a new flow.
 For testing it's recommended that you create a new flow:
 - Go to https://www.flowdock.com/app/create-flow to create a new flow

-To post to the flow a token is required:
+To post to the flow from a different account, a specialized (bot) account is needed:
 - In Flowdock main view, from your name (in top left corner), Choose Account
-- Click Developer Applications
-- Click New Application
-- Add a name and choose option "Shortcut application"
-- Scroll down and choose the flow you want to post to (the one you created in the previous step)
-- Click the link that was generated below the flow name
+- Select the Organization where you will be posting messages
-- Give a name to the source and click Create source
+- Select Users and click "Add specialized user"
-- take note of the flow token that was created
+- give a user name for the account and set the email address where you will confirm the account (it can be the same you use for for your own account)
+- Check your email and set a password for the account
+- Login and grab the "API Token"

 ### Serverless framework
 nversary uses serverless framework to deploy nversary